How Mobile Driver’s Licenses (mDLs) Enhance Identity Verification

 Key Takeaways:

-Since their introduction in the early 1900s, driver’s licenses have evolved far beyond their original purpose of certifying driving competency.
-Today, these small plastic cards serve as our primary form of identification, essential for everything from opening a bank account to checking into a hotel or making age-restricted purchases.
+Since their introduction in the early 1900s, driver’s licenses have evolved far beyond proving driving competency.
+Today, they serve as a primary form of identification, required for everything from opening bank accounts to checking into hotels and verifying age for restricted purchases.

 What Are Mobile Driver’s Licenses (mDLs)?